 We gathered the most reliable utilities for Windows 7, 8, 10 and 11 and listed them in our reviews below.
 Check out our guide to learn how to pick a CPU temperature monitoring tool that fits your preferences!

 - Our top pick for the best software to monitor CPU temp is Speccy.
 Piriform, the creators of CCleaner, designed this small but powerful utility app.
 It weighs less than 10MB, but it can provide real-time and accurate info about the temperature of your processor and GPU.
 The data you receive with this program can be printed, saved, and published online in a couple of clicks.

 - Core Temp is another excellent suggestion for monitoring CPU temp.
 The software utilizes digital thermal sensors (DTS) that deliver reliable information about the heat level in your processor.

-- Finally, HWMonitor is the third top pick and another tool that deserves a recommendation.
-The simple installation and a beginner-friendly interface ensure that you receive all-around information about your computer.
-You can choose to get temperature information for each core, as well as save data by using .txt files.
+- HWMonitor is the third top pick that deserves a recommendation.
+The simple installation and beginner-friendly interface ensure you receive all-around information about your computer.
+You can choose to get temperature information for each core and save data by using .txt files.